service-portal/x-archive/documentation/faq.md

+### Can unauthenticated users order items in the Service Catalog using Service Portal?
+No. Service Catalog ordering depends on an AngularProcessor transaction that currently requires documentation.
+Unauthenticated users will be allowed to see Catalog items, but ordering will not work as expected.

 ### Are Order Guides supported?
 Yes.
 Order Guides are supported on the sc_cat_item_guide page.
 We fixed the catalog item linking issue in Helsinki Patch 1 so until that's released, make sure you access order guide items like this: